veronica-hing/python/README.md

 # python
 python stack CodingDojo 2022
 includes file structure specified in learn platfom and will be filled with practice exercises and other python projects
+##testing git pull and push from other laptop